A Normality Test for High-dimensional Data based on a Nearest Neighbor Approach: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:meth}, we propose a new nonparametric procedure to test the normality of the high-dimensional data and introduce the theoretical properties of the new approach.
-The performance of the proposed method is examined through simulation studies in Section \ref{sec:simulation} and the method is applied to the lung cancer data set in Section \ref{sec:application}.
-Section \ref{sec:discussion} discusses a related statistic and possible extensions of the current proposal.
+The performance of the proposed method is examined through simulation studies in Section \ref{sec:simulation} and the method is applied to two data sets in Section \ref{sec:application}.
+Section \ref{sec:discussion} discusses a related statistic, possible extensions of the current proposal, and some sensitivity analyses.
 The main theorem is proved in Section \ref{sec:thmproof} with technical lemmas collected and proved in Section \ref{sec:lemma}.